Ardhanaari: Plot

+Analysis

 From the few films that have earlier had effeminate men playing the lead roles, 'Ardhanaari' is singular in that it doesn't make its hero fall in love with a girl.
 Issues of sexuality are more out in the open here, and Manjula assumes the role of a wife to a man who proclaims to be in love with him.

-His remaining a bisexual not withstanding, Manjula chooses a man to live with, though she also confesses that she could fall in love with a woman.
-The confusion that rules over the very lives of these individuals is laid out in the open.
+Manjula chooses a man to live with, though she also confesses that she could fall in love with a woman.

 The cliches that are bound to creep in into any film that discusses issues on sexuality enter 'Ardhanaari' too without fail.
 An older hijda (Maniyanpillai Raju) falls sick and as she is carried over to her pyre, lessons on the dangers of unsafe sex are put forward on a platter.
 No thought on sexuality seems complete without HIV barging in to make a statement.

-Manoj K Jayan comes up with an impressive performance in the title role, and is amply supported by veteran actors like Thilakan.
-Shorn of its over the top dramatics, 'Ardhanaari' could have made a touching film, but as of now, it is a shrill and screechy film that puts us off with its loudness.